History of the Mass Rapid Transit (Singapore): 31 July 2001 to 30 January 2020

+However, the map was aesthetically unpleasing such as Circle Line not being a circular line and geographical inconsistencies.
+In 2019, Faiz Basha went viral for redesigning proposed MRT maps that have sleek concentric circles, rounded edges, and a clean, modern aesthetic.

 31 January 2020 to present

 During a visit to the upcoming Thomson–East Coast Line stations in Woodlands, a redesigned MRT map was launched on 11 December 2019 by the Land Transport Authority to make it easier for commuters to plan their journeys.
-The new map will feature the Circle Line as a focal point on the map, as well as prominent landmarks and waterbodies added to the surrounding areas.
+The new map features the Circle Line as a focal point on the map and being a circular line, as well as prominent landmarks and waterbodies added to the surrounding areas.
 In addition, QR codes are included with links to a fare calculator and maps in all four languages.
 The new map has since been made available to all MRT and LRT stations on 31 January 2020.

+Destination circles are projected to be removed in the future, with the phase-out of numbers 8, 9 and 10 on the Circle Line in the MRT maps and platform displays towards the opening of Stage 6.
+The Jurong Region Line will also no longer use the destination circles.

 History of station and train announcements

 SMRT Trains Ltd

 Before 1994, train captains had to announce the station names manually.
 The public announcement system in all SMRT operated lines was introduced in 1990 when the Branch Line opened, beginning with the next stop announcement for interchange stations.
 After a successful trial, the announcement of station names when a train arrives at the station was only introduced between 1992 and 1994.
 The door closing announcement was later added in 1997 and the next stop announcement in 1998.
-Over time, however, some sections of the announcements were modified, and finally, the entire announcement system was changed in January 2008 in preparation for the installation of STARIS on all trains later that year.
+Over time, however, some sections of the announcements were modified, and finally, the entire announcement system was changed in January 2008 in preparation for the installation of STARiS (the SMRT Active Route Map Information System) on all trains later that year.
 The new announcement system features a new voice, and a new chime before each announcement.

-The original announcements were made by the late Juanita Melson.
-The announcement system was upgraded with the current announcer, Chan Hui Yuh like from "Doors Closing" to "Doors are Closing" and from "Next Stop" to "Next Station".
-The late Juanita Melson announcements are now only used on the Bukit Panjang LRT together with the BPLRT trains.
+The original announcements were made by Juanita Melson.
+The announcement system was upgraded with the current announcer, Chan Hui Yuh, for example changing "doors closing" to "doors are closing" and "next stop" to "next station".
+Melson's announcements are now only used on the Bukit Panjang LRT together with the BPLRT trains.

 All announcements on the NSEWL were changed again in October 2012 but was met by strong criticism by the public after Mandarin announcements were included, which were largely viewed as unnecessary.
 This was eventually removed on all trains by December 2012.
 However, Mandarin announcements are commonly used on lines operated by SBS Transit, oddly without controversy as compared to NSEWL.